 Despite these failures, many organizations continue to rely on AI to drive business decisions in the belief that it can exceed human capabilities.
 Examples include predicting asset and equipment failure in advance, optimizing supply chains and inventory, and detecting fraudulent activity.
 Organizations place big bets on AI to help solve business problems.
 What executives don’t realize is that it can adversely affect their business and end users when AI systems are not interpretable.

-In this article, we outline the issues that can be addressed through implementing interpretable AI, the challenges to AI interpretability, and how the C3 AI® Suite supports AI interpretability.
+In this article, we outline the issues that can be addressed through implementing interpretable AI, the challenges to AI interpretability, and how the C3 AI® Platform supports AI interpretability.

 Issues Interpretable AI Can Help Address